Skip to main content

 Summary

-This project advances key areas of engineering knowledge and practice that are necessary for the development of a robust framework for functional recovery design.
+This project advances key areas of engineering knowledge and practice necessary for the development of a robust framework for functional recovery design.
 Functional recovery performance aims for buildings and infrastructure systems to quickly return to function or service following an earthquake event.
 The ultimate goal of functional recovery design objectives is to reduce potential downtimes of critical infrastructure assets and services on which communities rely, thus improving community resilience to future hazards.
-Functional Recovery is a long-standing need identified across engineering, resilience, and risk mitigation fields, and is also recognized as a national priority in the NIST-FEMA report to Congress (FEMA P-2090/ NIST SP1254), by the National Earthquake Hazards Reduction Program (NEHRP) Advisory Committee, and in NEHRP Strategic Plan.
-NIST SP1254 outlines seven core recommended options to achieve functional recovery goals.
-The first four recommendations focus on the physical built environment via the creation of a national framework for performance objectives, design of new buildings, retrofit of existing buildings, and management of lifeline infrastructure systems for functional recovery.
-The report also highlights that engineering-focused activities require correlated efforts across social systems, including pre-disaster recovery planning, education, and outreach, as well as access to financial resources.
-Thus, program researchers continue research tasks on buildings, nonstructural systems, lifelines, economic evaluation, and social science and communications.
-The tasks have been strategically chosen for their promising contributions towards the development of functional recovery framework and codes and standards, and because they are areas where NIST is best able to positively shape the future of post-hazard performance for the built environment.
+Functional Recovery is a long-standing need identified across engineering, resilience, and risk mitigation fields, and is also recognized as a national priority in the NIST-FEMA report to Congress (FEMA P-2090/ NIST SP 1254), by the National Earthquake Hazards Reduction Program (NEHRP) Advisory Committee, and in the NEHRP Strategic Plan.
+This project provides critical research that supports the creation of a national framework for performance objectives, design of new buildings, retrofit of existing buildings, and management of lifeline infrastructure systems for functional recovery.
+Program researchers develop design guidance and disseminate findings for buildings, nonstructural systems, lifelines, economic evaluation, and implementation considerations that inform and improve building codes and standards in the U.S. The tasks have been strategically chosen for their promising contributions towards the development of a functional recovery framework and functional recovery design guidelines, standards, and codes.

 Description